Yunus Muhammad PC

 Muslims living in the West are often amazed by the noble-sounding notions of “life, liberty and pursuit of happiness” that the American government supposedly is promoting and guarding.

 The Federal Bureau of Investigation (FBI) is the domestic intelligence and security agency which claims to have as its mission to “protect the American people and the US Constitution.”
-Yet under the guise of stopping extremism (a vague and malleable term) the FBI has been known to 1) infiltrate masajed with spies, 2) induce and encourage violence by ignorant and unsuspecting Muslim youth, and 3) promote suspicion and mistrust among Muslims.
+Yet under the guise of stopping extremism (a vague and malleable term) the FBI has been known to 1) infiltrate mosques with spies, 2) induce and encourage violence by ignorant and unsuspecting Muslim youth, and 3) promote suspicion and mistrust among Muslims.

 But this naive attitude fails to take into account the historical nature of police investigative work.
 Rather than acting as an objective seeker of the truth, police and other law enforcement have often found themselves rubber stamping suspicion.
 Once the “bad guy” is identified, only incriminating evidence, no matter how weak, is brought to bear and anything which suggests innocence is thrown out.
 Even worse, the investigators may even manufacture incriminating statements.
 Call it a suspicion machine.